tlevitt1/TSP-GA/README.md

 # TSP-GA
-Traveling Sales Person using genetic algorithms.
+Solving the Traveling Salesman using a Genetic Algorithm.
 For CAP 4630